-A lot of how we are stems from childhood.
-That everything we learn in childhood we take into our adult lives.
-When a child fails to say sorry it’s often because their bad behaviour is being ignored, or they’re not being brought to task by their parents.
+A lot of how we are, stems from childhood.
+Everything we learn in childhood we take into our adult lives.
+When children fail to say sorry it’s often because their bad behaviour is being ignored, or they’re not being brought to task by their parents.

-As each generation passes, the disciplines that help us own up to how we are get watered down, but the more at peace we are, the more likely we are to own up to our responsibilities and admit that we make mistakes.
+As each generation passes, the disciplines that help us own up to how we are get watered down.
+The more at peace we are, the more likely we are to own up to our responsibilities and admit that we make mistakes.